libgamera/GAMERA/docs/time_independent_modeling.md

 fp.SetConstantEscapeTime(t_esc) # in seconds
 ```

-Step 5: Set starting point of iteration
+Step 5 (Optional): Set starting point of iteration
 ---------------------------------------

 The program needs to know at which point in time to start the iteration.
 It will then set the initial condition of the system accordingly.
+Per default, a starting time of tmin = 1yr will be assumed, which is OK for
+sources that evolve on time scales larger than tens of years.
+If you are interested in modeling sources that develop at a smaller time scale,
+you have to set tmin appropriately:

 ```
 fp.SetTmin(tmin) # yrs
 ```

-The default is set to one year.
+>Note:
-The initial condition is assumed to be the result of loss-free injection of
-particles until t = tmin.
-The spectral shape of the injection up until this point
-is fixed to the value at t = tmin, i.e. Q(t \le tmin) =  Q(t=tmin).
+>The initial condition is assumed to be the result of loss-free injection of particles until t = tmin.
+The spectral shape of the injection up until this point is fixed to the value at t = tmin, i.e. Q(t \le tmin) =  Q(t=tmin).
 Only at t \ge tmin will cooling, escape and the actual evolution of Q be taken
 into account.

-Step 5: Set the source age
+Step 6: Set the source age
 --------------------------

 the specified system will be evolved to the point in time t = age.
 You can set